MaryamZahiri/MaryamZahiri/README.md

 Recent Software Engineer in Collective Minds Gaming

-🎓 Graduated in Mechatronics/Robotics Engineer from University of British Columbia.

 🔭 Currently developing softwares on different languages in Gaming Industry

+⚡ Winner hacker in Sick Solution 2023

+🎓 Graduated in Mechatronics/Robotics Engineer from University of British Columbia, class of 2020.

 👯 Open to collaborate on coding ideas